Aisén (name)

 The Aysén or Aisén Region is the least populous of Chile's 15 first order administrative divisions.
 Aysén Province is one of four provinces in the region.
 Aysén, Chile is also the name of a commune in the province, which in turn is home to the city of Puerto Aisén, the capital of both the commune and the province.

-The etymology of the name is uncertain, but may come from the Huillice language or possibly the Chono language.
+The etymology of the province's name is uncertain, but may come from the Huillice language or possibly the Chono language.

 While official documents spell the name Aisén, people in the region often prefer to spell it as Aysén.

 Etymology

 The name Aisén may come from the Huilliche word "Achen," meaning "to crumble".
 Another theory suggests that it was a term used by the Chonos culture meaning "going more to the interior," in reference to the Fjord of Aisén that stretches east from the Moraleda strait.

-During the 1990s, it was suggested that the name might be derived from an 1831 map made by captain Robert Fitz-Roy, who made an expedition to the coast on board the Beagle with Charles Darwin and labeled the area around modern Aisén province with the words "Ice End."
+During the 1990s, it was suggested that the name might be derived from an 1831 map made by captain Robert Fitz-Roy, who made an expedition to the coast on board the Beagle with Charles Darwin and labeled the area around modern Aisén province with the words "Ice End".
 This theory, however, was largely dismissed because the name "Aysen" appears in documents of the explorer Father Garcia, who made an expedition to this region in 1766, more than 60 years prior to the arrival of the Beagle.
 Despite this, the Fitz-Roy myth has become popular among the many European tourists who visit Patagonia each year.